-Here is what causes them and what parents can do to minimize the chances of their children’s involvement.
+Here is what causes teenage car crashes in Connecticut and what parents can do to minimize the chances of their children’s involvement.

 For decades, Ridgefielders have lost at least one teenager every year in a motor vehicle accident.
 This unfathomable horror is still experienced by far too many parents here.
 So under what circumstances do these problems arise and what can we as parents do to reduce these risks?